 My name is Santiago, my family names are Castiello (father's family name) and De Obeso (mother's family name).
-In the Spanish tradition we used the first last names of each of our parents.
+In the Spanish tradition we use the first last names of each of our parents.
+You will find my research under my names: Santiago Castiello or Santiago Castiello de Obeso.

 Current work

 I am a postdoctoral associate at the Belief Lab with Prof. Philip R. Corlett at the Wu Tsai Institute and the Department of Psychiatry, Yale University.
-I conduct research in computational psychiatry, where we used reinforcement learning models to understand high-level beliefs such as delusions (here).
-I also studied how teleological thinking resembles (or not) to paranoia (here).
+I conduct research in computational psychiatry, where we use reinforcement learning models to understand high-level beliefs such as delusions (here).
+I also studied perception of animacy and its relationship with 'high-order' beliefs such as teleological thinking and paranoia (here).
+Our recent work is on the mechanisms of auditory verbal hallucinations (here).

 Personal project

-After visiting Prof. Andy Delamater at Brooklyn College in Summer 2017.
-Andy and I started the Associative Learning with Artificial Neural Networks (ALANN) project.
+After visiting Prof. Andy Delamater at Brooklyn College in Summer 2017, we started the Associative Learning with Artificial Neural Networks (ALANN) project.
 We aim to implement computational models (specifically Artificial Neural Networks) to understand the principles of behaviour in living agents.
-ALANN is s series of scripts that can be used to model any learning paradigm with multiple algorithms (e.g., Rescorla-Wagner, Backpropagation, Contrastive-Hebbian Learning, and more).
+ALANN is a series of scripts that can be used to model any learning paradigm with multiple algorithms (e.g., Rescorla-Wagner, Backpropagation, Contrastive-Hebbian Learning, and more).

 Teaching and Consultant activities

-In addition to my research work, I currently supervised theses for psychiatry trainees at the Instituto Nacional de Psiquiatría Ramón de la Fuente Muñiz, and collaborate with Prof. Paolo Ossola and his psychiatry trainees at Università di Parma, Italy.
-I am also interested in applying scientific though to the industry.
-Thus, I worked as a scientific advisor for Gabu, a startup aiming: "A Safer Digital World for Kids"; and currently I advise Aragon Estudios de Opinion.
+In addition to my research work, I currently supervise theses for psychiatry trainees at the Instituto Nacional de Psiquiatría Ramón de la Fuente Muñiz, and collaborate with Prof. Paolo Ossola and his psychiatry trainees at Università di Parma, Italy.
+I am also interested in applying scientific thought to the industry.
+I have worked as a scientific advisor for a videogames startup and for a political opinion company (Aragon Estudios de Opinion).

 Background

 I like playing chess (user in chess.com: psscdo), Age of Empires (AoE) 2 and AoE 3.
-I am happy to play at any time :) and I have >1000 days streak in Duolingo,
+I am happy to play at any time :) and I have a >1300-day streak in Duolingo,

 I love rollerblading, rowing (male rowing team of St Anne's College), table tennis, yoga, and golf.

-You can find me on: Google Scholar, Twitter, GitHub, Researchgate, Linkedin, NeuroTree, Cochrane Task Exchange
+You can find me on: Google Scholar, Twitter, GitHub, Researchgate, Linkedin, NeuroTree